Amadou Soukouna

-Amadou Soukouna (born 21 June 1992) is a French professional footballer who plays as a forward or an attacking midfielder for Cape Town City.
+Amadou Soukouna (born 21 June 1992) is a French professional footballer who plays as a forward for Indian Football League club Rajasthan United.
 He was a French youth international having played at under-19 level.

 Career

 Soukouna made his professional debut for Toulouse on 13 November 2010 in a league match against Montpellier in a 1–0 defeat.
 In the following week, he appeared as a first-half substitute in a 1–0 loss to Marseille.